naveendwgn/namerize/README.md

 # namerize.AI
-Generating Product Name with AI
+The ongoing implementation of Namerize which helps in generating Product Names with AI